Bojch/timeway/README.md

-# tieway - time is ticking away
+# timeway - time is ticking away